 As always, if you feel any pain in your heel or ankle, don't hesitate to reach out to us!

-5. 5.
-Arthritis Flare-Ups
+5. Arthritis Flare-Ups

 At Northern Illinois Foot & Ankle Specialists, we offer a number of treatments for foot and ankle arthritis, from cortisone injections to cold laser treatment.
 However, for short-term pain relief and prevention, there are steps you can take at home, too!
 For instance, it's important to keep your feet warm, which you can do by wearing thick socks, warm shoes, and using heated insoles.
 If you experience a flare-up, you can also relax in a nice, hot bath to help relieve pain.

-6. 6.
-Athlete's Foot
+6. Athlete's Foot

 Athlete's foot is an itchy, red rash caused by a fungus that often occurs in damp environments like locker rooms and showers.
 In other words, we typically think of this as a condition that only affects athletes, especially in the summer.

-7. 7.
-Frostbite
+7. Frostbite

 Finally, frostbite is a condition caused by severe cold and lack of circulation.
-At any temperate below 32℉, frostbite can become a risk if proper precautions are not taken.
+At any temperature below 32℉, frostbite can become a risk if proper precautions are not taken.
 Frostbite develops in several stages, starting with 'frostnip,' which doesn't cause lasting issues, to deep frostbite, which can cause permanent muscle and tissue damage.

 Frostbite is most likely to affect skin that is exposed to the elements, making going out into the snow without any shoes extremely dangerous—but you probably already knew that!
 However, it's worth keeping in mind that frostbite can affect covered skin, as well.
 In other words, your normal pair of tennis shoes likely won't cut it.

 To protect your feet when the weather dips below freezing, there are a couple of steps you can take.
-First, wear two layers of socks: a base layer made of moisture-wicking fabric to keep your feet dry, and a second layer of wool socks to keep warm.
+First, wear two layers of socks: a base layer made of moisture-wicking fabric to keep your feet dry and a second layer of wool socks to keep warm.
 Then, wear shoes that are waterproof, insulate, and cover your ankles.
 Most importantly, make sure that nothing feels tight!
 Not only is it uncomfortable, but it can actually increase your risk of frostbite, due to restricting your circulation.

 How We Can Help